mikewest/internetdrafts/first-party-cookies/draft.md

    `<link>`, as these embedding mechanisms will not create first-party contexts.

-First-party-only cookies also mitigate one specific kind of cross-site request forgery (CSRF) attack by treating cross-origin `POST` requests (including navigations) as as third-party requests.
+First-party-only cookies also mitigate one specific kind of cross-site request forgery (CSRF) attack by treating cross-origin requests with unsafe methods (including top-level navigations) as as third-party requests.

 Aside from these attack mitigations, first-party-only cookies can also be useful for policy or regulatory purposes.
 That is, it may be valuable for an origin to